Tailteann Games (Irish Free State): Origins

 This revival "meeting of the Irish race" was announced by Éamon de Valera in Dáil Éireann in 1921.
 The 1922 Irish Race Convention supported the plan for an "Irish Race Olympic".
-However, due to the Anglo-Irish War and Civil War it was not held until 1924.
-The meeting was launched to celebrate the independence of Ireland.
-The Hogan Stand was built and opened for the 1924 games.
+Initially (as of April 1922) the plan was to be a national event with an expectation of nine counties to participate.
+It would also include an opera performance in Irish language.
+The first Games were scheduled to be held from 6 to 13 August 1922.

 A report to revive the games was debated in the Dáil in June 1922.
 Modern sports such as motorcycling and shooting were to be included, along with a parade of massed choirs.
 The possibility of out-doing the Olympic Games was mentioned: "We have got representations from America to the effect that it would be advisable to depart from the idea of confining the Tailteann games to the Irish race and seeing that they predated the Greek Olympic by a thousand years we should be justified in entering upon a more varied programme."
 The first games were held in August 1922, with JJ Walsh, Minister for Posts and Telegraphs, as chair and Catherine Gifford Wilson, BA as secretary to the organisation.

+In July 1922 there was a main fire in the O'Connell Street, a main street in Dublin burning down 25 of its main buildings and main hotels; also to be used for the Games.
+A few days later is was reported the government invested 10000 pound in the Games and 30.000 visitors were expected.

+However, due to the Anglo-Irish War and Civil War the Games were not held until 1924.
+The meeting was launched to celebrate the independence of Ireland.
+The Hogan Stand was built and opened for the 1924 games.